-Report Reveals Thousands Of Mac Hit With 700% Malware Spike
+Report Reveals Thousands Of Macs Hit With 700 Percent Malware Spike

 Gone are the days we thought that Apple products such as the Mac are virus-proof.
-New report reveals a 700 percent spike in malware instances in Mac devices in 2016.
+A new report reveals a 700 percent spike in malware instances in Mac devices in 2016.

 We’ve always been under the impression that Apple products such as the iPhone, MacBook, and iMac are virtually virus-proof.
 And figures for the past few years have proven that malware attacks on Apple products have been kept to the minimum.
-BGR, however, puts to light a new Threat Report published by McAfee Labs, which reveal a huge increase in the instances of malware in Mac devices.
+BGR, however, puts to light a new Threat Report published by McAfee Labs, which reveals a huge increase in the instances of malware in Mac devices.

 According to the latest quarterly Threat Report by McAfee Labs published this month, McAfee was able to detect a total of 460,000 instances of Mac malware in 2016’s fourth quarter, which is a huge 700 percent jump from the previous year during the same quarter.
 That’s in comparison to the third quarter’s less than 150,000 instances and last year’s slightly over 50,000 malware instances.

 If this number alarms you, you can calm yourself since as of now, using a Mac is still eons safer than Windows when you’re a virus magnet.
-According to McAfee’s report, these instances only comprise a small amount of the total number of virus attack they have detected throughout the fourth quarter of 2016.
+According to McAfee’s report, these instances only comprise a small amount of the total number of virus attacks they have detected throughout the fourth quarter of 2016.

-Apparently, the total number of malware McAfee was able to detect is more than 600 million instances, with the biggest 15 million virus attacks from Android smartphones.
-Compared to that number, Mac malware instances drop to a very small percentage in the known cases.
+Apparently, the total number of malware McAfee was able to detect is more than 600 million instances, with the biggest being 15 million virus attacks from Android smartphones.
+Compared to that number, Mac malware instances drop to a very small percentage of the known cases.

 .@McAfee_Labs‘ new Threats Report is out!
 See what our expert researchers discovered about the state of #infosec: https://t.co/dE20EGXURt pic.twitter.com/qsT1fAtfRb